NumeXx/nightcloak/README.md

 - **nightmare** (v0.0.0) -- Bash string obfuscator using a Hex-to-Base82 chain that produces output resembling Base64 but failing every standard decoder.
 - **base82** -- Jiab77's custom encoding scheme (hosted on [Codeberg](https://codeberg.org/Jiab77/base82)), which is Base64 with a ROT13+ROT5 character substitution overlay.

-NightCloak is a ground-up Go rewrite.
+NightCloak is a ground-up Go rewrite By **Me (NumeX)**.
 It is not a wrapper around the original scripts.

 ## Modernizations